fafucoder/wordpress_asset/README.md

   ));
 ```

-If you have many asset to register, you can use `Package` Class.
+If you have many asset to register, you can use `Package` Class, `add` function is register asset and `enqueue` function is enqueue asset

 ```php
 Package::add('foo', array(